Mixing · Sheffield

-Whether you've tracked at Buffalo or somewhere else entirely, we can take your stems and turn them into a finished, glued, three-dimensional record.
-Hybrid mixing combines the SSL summing bus and our outboard rack with surgical in-the-box editing in Pro Tools Ultimate.
+Whether you've tracked at Buffalo or somewhere else entirely, we can take your stems and turn them into a finished, three-dimensional record.

 How a mix session works